AChemGuy/smi2qm/README.md

 Limited example program that generates quantum chemically determined molecular geometries for large batches of molecules from SMILES strings, using tight-binding density functional theory methods.
 This can be used for ligand-based cheminformatics screening of drug-candidate molecules.

+- Input is a single text file with individual SMILES strings in each line (e.g from ZINC database https://zinc20.docking.org/).
+- Uses Python client of Open Babel to evaluate molecular charges and generate preliminary molecular geometries; see https://open-babel.readthedocs.io/en/latest/UseTheLibrary/PythonDoc.html).
+- Uses Python client of the XTB program for tight-binding density functional theory (quantum chemistry approach) calculations.
+***EDITING DOCUMENTATION***

 ## Requires:
 - Docker (https://www.docker.com/get-started)
 - MongoDB (https://docs.mongodb.com/manual/installation/)